 Grass Stains on Washable Clothes

-If the grass stain has been sitting around for several days or weeks, you'll need to take an extra step.
+If the grass stain has been sitting around for several days or weeks, like on a football uniform, you'll need to take an extra step.
 Mix a solution of warm water and all-fabric oxygen bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) following the package label directions.
 Oxygen bleach is safe for all types of fabrics except silk and wool and for all colors.
 Completely submerge the entire garment and allow it to soak for at least one hour, longer is better, up to six hours and then wash as usual.

 Grass Stains and Dry Clean Only Clothes